megansteinmasel/c-msu/README.md

+#c-msu
-#C Programs - Montana State University
+C Programs - Montana State University

 c-msu is a collection of various programming projects that were created while attending Montana State University.
 Below is a discription of each program.